 Social media is a casual place, and your post may look out of place if it's written like a master's thesis.
-Whether it's to save on character limits, or just to sound like a person, feel free to use abbreviations, drop periods, or type in all caps when appropriate.
+Whether it's to save toward character limits or just to sound like a person, feel free to use abbreviations, drop periods or type in all caps when appropriate.